KasparEtter/ef1p/pages/index/index.md

 in order to always link to the current section.
-While this can create a lot of entries in your browser history, it helps you find more easily where you left off, especially on mobile, where a page reload is forced upon you.
+While this can create a lot of entries in your browser history, it helps you find more easily where you left off, especially on mobile when a page reload is forced upon you.
 If you want to share an article without linking to a particular section, make sure to remove everything in the address from the hash onward.
 Alternatively, simply scroll to the top of the page before copying the address.